rh-openshift-ansible-better-together/ops-track/README.md

 * Tasks - Stage: This will be your dev team's Stage deployment
 * CI/CD: This projects houses all of your CI/CD tools

-Next, you need to give the CI/CD project permission to exexute tasks in the Dev and Stage projects.
+Next, you need to give the CI/CD project permission to execute tasks in the Dev and Stage projects.

 ```
 oc policy add-role-to-group edit system:serviceaccounts:cicd -n dev